-- Climax starts out with the Gary Numan's electronic cover of the first movement of Erik Satie's Gymnopedie, whereas Love ends with the acoustic cover of it.
-And the movie also has that flashy, font-style changing credit sequence from Enter the Void.
+- Climax starts out with the Gary Numan's electronic cover of the first movement of Erik Satie's "Gymnopedie", whereas Love ends with the acoustic cover of it.
+The movie also has that flashy, font-style changing credit sequence from Enter the Void.

 - Crapsack World: Though never stated outright in-universe, each film gives its own sense of dread about the particular nastiness of the world it's set in.

-- Dizzy Cam/Everything's Better with Spinning: The camera tends to do this quite a bit.
+- Dizzy Cam: The camera tends to do this quite a bit.

 - Early-Installment Weirdness: I Stand Alone is shot in a noticeably different style than the two films that showcase Noé's Signature Style (and made him famous, to boot.)
 Noé's sense of editing is left intact, however.

 - He Also Did: He shot the Contemptible Cover for Sky Ferreira's debut album Night Time, My Time.

 - Late-Arrival Spoiler: Irreversible contains this for I Stand Alone: The Butcher slept with his autistic daughter and went to jail for it.

 - Lighter and Softer: Love is a couple shades lighter than his previous work, but only for including a lot of warm colours and sexual intercourse.

-- Male Frontal Nudity: Brief scenes of a penis in Irreversible and Enter the Void; it gets considerably more attention in Love.
+- Male Frontal Nudity: Brief scenes of a penis feature in Irreversible and Enter the Void; it gets considerably more attention in Love.

 - The Oner: His works are known for lengthy shots, such as the rape scene in Irreversible and the conversation leading up to the drug bust in Enter the Void, and almost the entire second half of Climax.
 His music videos are also oners: